nicorellius/acrosite/README.md

 [Here's](http://docs.python-guide.org/en/latest/writing/tests/) some useful bits about testing.

 **Libraries**
-We can use [nltk](http://www.nltk.org/) for doing fancy things and generating useful data sets -- analyzing corpora for sentiment, parts of speech, tokenizing, etc.
+We can use [nltk](http://www.nltk.org/) for doing fancy things and generating useful data sets -- analyzing corpora for sentiment, parts of speech, tokenizing, etc. This was added to the `requirements.txt` file.